-Earlier on in my life, I came to believe that it’s really important to do what people expect or tell you to do or be.
-No-one specifically stated this but through interactions and observations, I deduced that you get loved, respected, cared for, trusted, and valued when you’re what others want you to be, which feeds very ‘nicely’ into believing that this is why love and like doesn’t happen or is withdrawn.
-Me being happy and others being happy with and liking/loving me became intrinsically linked to looking for some tipping point of pleasing others where if I loved, gave, twisted, and contorted myself into a Transformer, I’d be ‘good enough’.
+Early on in life, I learned that it’s really important to be and do what people expect or tell you.
+Through interactions and observations, including where I was praised and where I was hurt, I learned that compliance was vital.
+I deduced that you get loved, respected, cared for, trusted, and valued when you’re what others want you to be.
+This, incidentally, feeds very ‘nicely’ into believing that this is why love and like doesn’t happen or is withdrawn.
+Being happy and others being happy with and liking/loving me became intrinsically linked to looking for a tipping point of pleasing others.
+The idea was that if I loved, gave, twisted, and contorted myself into a Transformer, I’d be ‘good enough’.

-I discovered though that even if you do what you believe others expect or what they explicitly ask you to do or be, you can still experience negative consequences, such as you being unhappy or them being non plussed or you still feeling like you’re not good enough.
-I discovered there’s no ‘tipping’ point unless you count tipping into some sort of personal hell where you wonder who the hell you are and why you feel so bad.
-You’ve probably discovered this too if you’ve abandoned your boundaries and sense of self to fit in with others and ‘win’ affection, attention, and acceptance.
+I discovered though that even if you do what you believe others expect, or what they explicitly ask you to do/be, you can still experience negative consequences.
+For example, you being unhappy or still feeling not good enough, or them being non-plussed.
+I discovered there’s no ‘tipping’ point.
+Unless you count tipping into a personal hell where you wonder who the hell you are and why you feel so bad.
+You’ve probably discovered this too if you’ve abandoned your boundaries and sense of self to fit in with others and ‘win’ affection, attention and acceptance.

 It turns out that the best thing in life is to be yourself.

-Every time you do this, you’re saying ‘You’re of greater value than me’.
+Each time you people-please, you’re saying ‘You’re of greater value than me’.
 You need to be concerning yourself with what you think, want, do, and value.
-You’ll never feel good enough if the only way to work out you’re ‘enough’ is on the moving goal posts of others.
+You’ll never feel good enough if you’re reliant on the moving goal posts of others.

-I’ve come to realise that it’s impossible to care about the opinions, whims, and demands of everyone in the universe or to meet their expectations, which is why I live very firmly by the I Don’t Give a Eff Principle.
-I’m not about to change how I feel about me, tie myself up in knots, or invalidate the choices I make based on the opinions of the media, randoms, and basically people who aren’t really in any position to be telling me who I am or what I should do.
+I’ve accepted that it’s impossible to care about the opinions, whims, and demands of ‘everyone’ or to meet their expectations.
+It’s why I live very firmly by the I Don’t Give a Eff Principle.
+I’m not about to change how I feel about me, tie myself up in knots, or invalidate the choices I make based on the opinions of the media, randoms, and basically people who aren’t really in any position to be telling me who I am or what I ‘should’ do.

-Particularly as a woman, I’m confronted day in day out by social messaging that attempts to shape appearance, mentality, self-esteem, aspirations, how I parent, my relationships and basically define my femininity.
-Women are marketed and spoken to via their self-esteem with ways to ‘improve’ and ‘beautify’ ourselves and live up to unrealistic, often heavily Photoshopped images and expectations.
-It’s like we have to be taken ‘down’ and then sold some messaging or a product to take us back ‘up’.
+As a woman, I’m confronted day in day out by social messaging that attempts to shape appearance, mentality, self-esteem, aspirations, how I parent, my relationships and basically define my femininity.
+Women are marketed and spoken to via their self-esteem with ways to ‘improve’ and ‘beautify’ ourselves.
+We’re expected to live up to unrealistic, often heavily Photoshopped images and expectations.
+It’s as if we have to be taken ‘down’ and then sold messaging or a product to take us back ‘up’.

 Listening to myself and using past experiences as a benchmark, I’ve learned a few key things that keep me on the straight and narrow:

-Get behind you and your choices.
-If you don’t, you’re at the mercy of anything and anyone that contradicts what you think you are or should be or the choices that you’ve made.
-If not, you’ll for example, read something in the paper, and go into a slump or feel like you have to defend yourself or your choice.
-A life of second guessing is very insecure.
-Validate you.
 Don’t allow others to make up your mind for you because it’s critical to learn to trust yourself.
+If you don’t, you’re at the mercy of anything and anyone that contradicts what you think you are or ‘should’ be, or the choices you’ve made.
+For example, you’ll read something in the paper and go into a slump.
+Or you’ll feel as if you have to defend yourself or your choice.
+A life of second-guessing is very insecure.
+Validate yourself.

 I’m totally OK with not being liked by somebody.
-That’s a big thing for me to say after years of being worried about what ‘everyone’ thinks.
+That’s a big thing for me to say after years of worrying about what ‘everyone’ thinks.
 Who is ‘everyone’?
 It’s like trying to cup the ocean in my hands.
-Obviously if a mutual liking or loving suddenly develops into one way traffic, I’d be bothered, but I’m not going to worry about someone that either never liked me anyway or who doesn’t value me.
+Obviously, if a mutual liking or loving suddenly develops into one-way traffic, I’d be bothered.
+Still, I’m not going to worry about someone that either never liked me anyway or who doesn’t value me.